 Throughout puranic stories, Brahma has either been cursed to never have been worshipped, or he has had his head cut off.
-This is a subtle reminder to each one of us, in our own way, to be the creator and maintainer of our own life-long journey, so that people find us worthy of their acknowledgement, unlike Brahma, who has been forgotten.
+This is a subtle reminder to each one of us, in our own way, to be the creator and maintainer of our own life-long journey, so that people find us worthy of their acknowledgment, unlike Brahma, who has been forgotten.

-The seed of creation is desire and the god of desire is Kama.
+The seed of creation is desire and the god of desire is the Kama.
 However, Shiva burns Kama to ashes, which I see as a subtler reminder to keep our intentions pure and genuine.

 Meanwhile, as you are researching and seeking your own help, here are a couple of tips that can help you for your new beginnings:

 # Let bygones be bygones – make peace with the past, ask forgiveness if need be.

 # Set yourself free from guilt and self-criticism.

 # Let go of the things beyond your control

 # Clean your clutter, it will refresh your mind